NautilusTrader

 The adapter follows Deribit's recommended connection practices:

-1. Uses WebSocket subscriptions for real-time data instead of REST polling—fewer requests, lower latency, and reduced rate limit consumption
+1. Uses WebSocket subscriptions for real-time data instead of REST polling, resulting in fewer requests, lower latency, and reduced rate limit consumption.

-3. Implements heartbeats (30 second interval) to maintain connection health and detect disconnections early
+3. Implements heartbeats (30 second interval by default) to maintain connection health and detect disconnections early.

 Always provide API credentials even for public data access.
 Authenticated connections have higher rate limits, and Deribit contacts authenticated clients before applying restrictions during high-load periods.